Ayoubimad/rag-eval/README.md

 - **Character**: Splits documents into chunks of a fixed number of characters, regardless of sentence or paragraph boundaries.
 - **Recursive**: Recursively splits text using a hierarchy of separators (e.g., paragraphs, sentences, words) to create coherent chunks.
 - **SDPM (Semantic Double Pass Merging)**: Uses a two-pass approach to merge text segments based on semantic similarity, optimizing chunk boundaries for coherence and retrieval effectiveness.
-- **Semantic**: Divides text into chunks based on semantic similarity or topic coherence, often using embeddings or clustering.
+- **Semantic**: Divides text into chunks based on semantic similarity or topic coherence, using embeddings or clustering.

 ### Enrichment strategies: